 Property Data Cards for Reappraisal

-The town wide reappraisal is underway.
+The town-wide reappraisal is underway.
 Property data cards are completed after the appraiser completes the initial site visit of a property.
-Property owners are encouraged to view these cards are contact the appraisers with any questions or corrections.
+Property owners are encouraged to view these cards and contact the appraisers with any questions or corrections.
 The site asks for a passcode which is available on the paperwork provided to each property owner by the appraiser.

 Lister cards are available during regular office hours.

 The Board of Listers/Assessor maintains the town’s Grand List, which is a summary of all property values in town.
-The Listers/Assessor inspect new and changed property, compile and analyze sales data, provide the public with assessment information, supply the Department of Property Valuation and Review reports, and perform other miscellaneous duties.
+The Listers/Assessor inspects new and changed property, compiles and analyzes sales data, provides the public with assessment information, supplies the Department of Property Valuation and Review reports, and performs other miscellaneous duties.

 The properties enrolled in this program consist of agricultural land, forest land, conservation land and farm buildings.
 New Current Use Applications are now available on the State of Vermont Department of Taxes website.